Soitec

-Soitec is an international company, based in France, that manufactures high performance substrates used in the manufacture of semiconductors.
+Soitec is a French multinational corporation that manufactures substrates used in the manufacturing of semiconductors.

-Soitec's semiconductor materials are used to manufacture chips which equip smartphones, tablets, computers, IT servers, and data centres.
+Soitec's semiconductor materials are used to manufacture chips which are used in smartphones, tablets, computers, IT servers, and data centres.
 Soitec's products are also found in electronic components used in cars, connected objects (Internet of Things), as well as industrial and medical equipment.

 Soitec's flagship product is silicon on insulator (SOI).
 Materials produced by Soitec come in the form of substrates (also called "wafers").
 These are produced as ultra-thin disks that are 200 to 300 mm in diameter and are less than 1 mm thick.
 These wafers are then etched and cut to be used for microchips in electronics.

 History

 Soitec was founded in 1992 near Grenoble in France by two researchers from CEA Leti, an institute for micro- and nanotechnologies research created by the French Commission for Atomic Energy and Alternative Energies (CEA).
 The pair developed Smart Cut™ technology to industrialize Silicon-On-Insulator (SOI) wafers, and built their first production unit in Bernin, in the Isère department of France.

 Soitec's offering initially targeted the electronics market.
 At the end of the 2000s, Soitec launched into the solar energy and lighting markets, exploiting new openings for its materials and technologies.

+In 2010, the company filed 250 patents in France, as well as in the United States, China, and several Asian countries.

 In 2015, the company announced that it would be refocusing its efforts on its core business: electronics.

 Soitec employs about 2000 people throughout the world and currently has production units in France and in Singapore.
 The company also has R&D centers and commercial offices in France, the United States (Arizona and California), China, South Korea, Japan and Taiwan.